Meetings ICRI Meetings

 Concept Note

-Coral reefs within the Red Sea and Gulf of Aden region cover 13,605 km2, approximately 5.3% of the total global area of coral reefs.
+Coral reefs within the Red Sea and Gulf of Aden region cover 13,605 km², approximately 5.3% of the total global area of coral reefs.
 The coral reefs of the Red Sea provide food and a source of livelihood to a rapidly growing population of over 28 million people living along its coastline.
-Fisheries landed value is approximately US $230 million per year for the region, while annual revenues from tourism are over US $12 billion [2].
-The Red Sea extends to its most northern portion, into the Gulf of Aqaba, which has the potential to be one the planet’s largest marine refuges from climate change due to the seemingly unique high thermal resilience of coral species.
+Fisheries landed value is approximately US $230 million per year for the region, while annual revenues from tourism are over US $12 billion.
+The Red Sea extends to its most northern portion, into the Gulf of Aqaba, which has the potential to be one of the planet’s largest marine refuges from climate change due to the unique high thermal resilience of coral species.

-In response to the recognition of the value of the Red Sea and Gulf of Aden for the world’s coral reefs, significant attention in recent years has been focused on the region, with multiple organisations, initiatives and projects being established.
+In response to the recognition of the value of the region for the world’s coral reefs, there has been an increase in attention on the region, with multiple organizations, initiatives, and projects being established.
 These conservation actions seek to conserve, protect, and restore the region’s coral reefs.

 Please kindly note the ICRI 38 General Meeting is a closed meeting for ICRI members and invited observers only.
 If you are unsure on the registration please contact us.